 2. Efficient communication methods, like color-coded lights, are helpful for physicians to signal their workload.
 This allows them to alert staff that they are busy and ensures they are not disturbed.

 3. Hospital staff constantly undergo stressful encounters.
 It is extremely important for them to have a space to decompress that is not just the break room, but rather a special place to meditate or take a nap during a long shift.
 Providing private spaces for them to use and have a few moments of solitude can recharge them and increase productivity for the rest of the day—a recliner, natural light, and nature colored decorations are all complementary to this.

 4. When designing a break room, approach it as a place that employees will want to spend their time rather than the only place they can take a break.
 Maximize the kitchenette with utensils, a top-notch espresso bar, and a large fridge with access to healthy food onsite.
 Incorporating games, comfortable communal seating, and expansive views all encourage conversation and authentic peer connections.

 5. Every hospital and healthcare center is different.
 Each has a unique culture and set of rules that is worth understanding.
 Employing a clinician liaison for building and design projects is a valuable way to gain insight into hospital culture to maximize the functionality of your healthcare design.

 Here at Studio Design Group Architects, we recognize that as healthcare facility creators, we are responsible for promoting solutions that benefit every facet of a hospital system.
 If physicians are not feeling comfortable in their space, their performance will suffer.
-We carefully balance the requirements OSHPD 1 health care building code with the needs of patients and clinicians alike.
+We carefully balance the requirements HCAI (formerly OSHPD) health care building code with the needs of patients and clinicians alike.
 If you’re looking for an architect in San Luis Obispo to leave a positive impact on your project, reach out to healthcare design professionals online or by calling (805) 541-3848.